arthurmezaonik/portfolio_project_5/README.md

 - textarea inputs
 - dropdowns
 - toasts
-- check boxes
+- checkboxes
 - images
 - icons
 - file pickers

 ### Animations and Transitions

-- There is a 'loading' animation on checkout page while the payment is being processed
+- There is a 'loading' animation on the checkout page while the payment is being processed

 ### Frameworks